SHAcollision/pubky-vibes/README.md

 - Make your client test your code before contributing.
 - No IDE, no manual edit on commits.
 No human code allowed.
 - Use voice whenever possible.
 Go on a walk or for lunch while prompting, no prompting from your desk.
-- Add shareable links with prompts and agent logs for example [Codex](https://chatgpt.com/codex/tasks/task_e_68e97ff5b43083298ebefc7e6980c4ef)
+- Add shareable links with your prompting and agent logs for others to learn.
+For example, links like this one: [Codex](https://chatgpt.com/codex/tasks/task_e_68e97ff5b43083298ebefc7e6980c4ef)
 - Keep repo AI friendly.
 Tell your AI to avoid committing `package-lock.json` or `Cargo.lock`.

 ## Projects